 Almost every manufacturing industry uses CNC machines.
 With an increase in the competitive environment and demands, the demand for CNC usage has increased to a greater extent.
 The machine tools that come with the CNC are late, mills shaper welding, etc.

-The industries which are using CNC machines are the automotive industry, metal removal industry, fabricating metals industry, electrical discharge machining industry, wood industry, etc.
+The industries that are using CNC machines are the automotive industry, metal removal industry, fabricating metals industry, electrical discharge machining industry, wood industry, etc.

 The following parts are normally done in practice on CNC machines